J-Ramalho/industRial/docs/9_twolevelDOEs.md

 69
 ```

-As the inputs are coded as numeric this behaves just like the first simple linear model we've seen in the Case Study on One Factor with Multiple levels.
-In particular when we feed the predictions function with numeric values.
+Finaly the materials engineer coded the levels with +1/-1 but left the variables with type numeric.
+In this case she did not define any contrasts.
+Looking into the lm and prediction she confirms having obtained exactly the same outputs.

+As the inputs are coded as numeric this behaves just like the predictions with the first linear model studied in our book.
+Note that we feed the predictions function with numeric values.
 This is very intuitive as it corresponds to the original units of the experiments (also called natural or engineering units).
 On the other hand coding the design variables provides another advange: generally, the engineering units are not directly comparable while coded variables are very effective for determining the relative size of factor effects.

-We can see that these three ways of coding the variable levels lead to equivalent results both in lm and prediction.
-Our preference goes to use numeric values as it is more intuitive and allows for easier prediction between the fixed levels.
+Coding the design factors has the benefit of enabling a direct comparison of the effect sizes and we can see that these three ways of coding the variable levels lead to equivalent results both in lm and prediction.
+Her preference goes to using numeric values as it is more intuitive and allows for easier prediction between the fixed levels.

-And now in order to better understand the coding of factors in this unit, we're going to establish a simple regression plot of our data:
+In order to better visualize the coding of factors she established a simple regression plot of the data.
+Note that she had to extract the data from the S3 doe object, which we've done with using unclass() and then as_tibble()

 ```r